Church Mission Trips

 You will want to bring sunscreen, sunglasses, and hats or visors, especially if you are very fair-skinned or prone to sunburn.
 It is easy to forget how long you have been outside or to misjudge the amount of sun exposure until it is evident in the appearance of your skin.
 You will be surprised how quickly you can get a sunburn on this tropical island.

 Bring some personal spending money in smaller bills, especially fives, tens, and twenties.
 Haitians are delighted to have U.S. currency and you can use these bills to provide tips, buy drinks or extra snacks, or perhaps pick up some of the wonderful souvenirs (paintings, sculptures, jewelry, or vanilla) for which the Haitians are famous.
-The Haitian currency is the Gourde, which as of this writing (May 2018) exchanges at 63.6 Gourdes to 1 U.S. Dollar.
+The Haitian currency is the Gourde, which exchanges at 63.6 Gourdes to 1 U.S. Dollar. (as of May 2018)

 In addition to sunburn, the most common health challenges with visiting to Haiti have to do with digestive problems or nausea caused by food or water.
 We suggest that you bring some over the counter meds designed for stomach upset and also for the control of diarrhea.
 These two problems can be avoided in most cases through very careful management of water intake and through wise selection of prepared foods.